aprolog-lang/aprolog/README.md

 To get started:

-1. Edit the Makefile INSTALL variable to indicate where you want to install AlphaProlog
+1. Edit the Makefile `INSTALL` variable to indicate where you want to install AlphaProlog.
+By default, the install location is `$(HOME)/local/aprolog`.
+    If the directory in the `INSTALL` variable does not exist, the script will create it; but it will not create the parent directory (e.g. `$(HOME)/local`) for you.

 2. Do